Deepshift/DeepCreamPy/README.md

 - Decensoring images of ANY size
 - Decensoring of ANY shaped censor (e.g. black lines, pink hearts, etc.)
 - Higher quality decensors
-- Support for mosaic decensors (WIP)
+- Support for mosaic decensors

 ## Limitations
 The decensorship is for color hentai images that have minor to moderate censorship of the penis or vagina.
 If a vagina or penis is completely censored out, decensoring will be ineffective.